Are you ready to write the perfect exhibition stand brief?

 Allocating a budget from the outset can save a lot of heartache and frustration down the line.
 There’s nothing worse than receiving the perfect stand design, only to discover it exceeds the budget tenfold.

 Add a contingency.
-No matter how organised and well planned, there are always last minute additions to the stand, for example, the CEO requests a coffee machine like the competition.
+No matter how organised and well planned you are, there are always last-minute additions to the stand.
+For example, the CEO requests a coffee machine like the competition.

-If you have contingency – you’ve got it covered.
-You don’t need to share that information with your designer, but we would recommend you make provision for it.
+If you have contingency, you’ve got it covered.
+You don’t need to share that information with your designer, but we would recommend making provision for it.

 Don’t be afraid to ask your exhibition designer questions.
 There are no silly questions, especially when you are spending a considerable amount of money.